Home > Index > G

 Gartenzwerge e.V.
 (Garden Gnomes Society)

 Multi-player card game from new small publisher Argentum.
-The spirit of the 1970's – it's groovy colorfulness and socially-forward topics – inform this game of garden gnome breeding.
+The spirit of the 1970's – its groovy colorfulness and socially-forward topics – inform this game of garden gnome breeding.
 The format is "choose one from several options per turn" and the goal to ultimately breed the golden gnome, or buy one.
 Yes, money plays a large role as gnome maintenance costs a lot, as do stud fees.
 The only ways to raise the cabbage are by entering gnome competitions or "pimping out" – this phrase is not in the rules but seemed very apt during play – one's valuable gnomes.
 Inventor Roman Mathar gives us not one, but two fairly novel mechanisms here.
 The first is essentially the sealed bid system used by governmental agencies the world over – with its challenging need to bid neither too high nor too low.
 Then there is the breeding mechanism, resolved by random card, which provides for a result that is uncertain, but which is based on the better of the parents.
 This is interesting to play with, but probably also the logical equivalent of turning a random tile in a map exploration game, i.e. rather luck-prone.
 This can be a problem for play balance as those achieving especially good results can probably subsist wholly on winning competitions and need never share their good fortune before eventually winning.
 There is also some fragility as an uncooperative player can harm others' chances, even while dooming his own.
 There are special rules for two-player situations that add a somewhat random third player – these work well.
 This is a logistical game in which victory is achieved bit-by-bit rather than by a single grand stroke.
 If this is your preference and you don't mind occasional randomness, this is an attractively-illustrated package on an unusual and slightly goofy topic that doesn't take too long to finish – might make an amusing gift, for example.
 After all, how many games feature hermaphroditic dwarrows, as apparently the design was unable to solve the extra problems engendered by gender.
 Actually, it seems any of that cats, dogs or thoroughbreds might have made a more successful theme, and one that would have better avoided the social darwinist implications.
 But there are some very good ideas here and we'll be looking to see how Argentum presents them more effectively in future offerings.

 Geister (Fantasmi, Ghosts, Die guten und die bösen Geister, Jekyll & Hyde, Spökelser)